flavienbwk/book-devops/eng/README.md

 Here's a list of SAST tools with their descriptions to understand their variety:

-- [_Sonarqube_](https://github.com/SonarSource/sonarqube): Detects vulnerabilities and bad practices in +20 programming languages, assigns a technical debt score, and allows for code reviews in a dedicated interface.
+- [_Sonarqube_](https://github.com/SonarSource/sonarqube): Detects vulnerabilities and bad practices in +20 programming languages, assigns a technical debt score, and allows for code reviews in a dedicated interface ;
-- [_HuskyCI_](https://github.com/globocom/huskyCI): Detects code vulnerabilities by launching multiple sub-tools of SAST and can integrate reports to SonarQube.
+- [_HuskyCI_](https://github.com/globocom/huskyCI): Detects code vulnerabilities by launching multiple sub-tools of SAST and can integrate reports to SonarQube ;
 - [_Horusec_](https://github.com/ZupIT/horusec): Similar to HuskyCI but also searches the complete git history, and has a dedicated web interface for centralizing and visualizing vulnerabilities.
-It can be [easily integrated](https://docs.horusec.io/docs/extensions/visual-studio-code/) into a developer's IDE.
+It can be [easily integrated](https://docs.horusec.io/docs/extensions/visual-studio-code/) into a developer's IDE ;
 - [_Semgrep_](https://github.com/returntocorp/semgrep): Finds bugs, code bad practices, and detects vulnerabilities in dependencies.
-An interface is available with [their commercial offer](https://semgrep.dev/products/cloud-platform).
+An interface is available with [their commercial offer](https://semgrep.dev/products/cloud-platform) ;
-- [_Dockle_](https://github.com/goodwithtech/dockle): Detects bad practices and vulnerabilities in containers following _CIS Benchmarks_ rules[^CISBenchmarks].
+- [_Dockle_](https://github.com/goodwithtech/dockle): Detects bad practices and vulnerabilities in containers following _CIS Benchmarks_ rules[^CISBenchmarks] ;
-- [_Trivy_](https://trivy.dev): Detects vulnerabilities, configuration errors, secrets, and SBOM in containers, Kubernetes, and codebases.
+- [_Trivy_](https://trivy.dev): Detects vulnerabilities, configuration errors, secrets, and SBOM in containers, Kubernetes, and codebases ;
 - [_Trufflehog_](https://github.com/trufflesecurity/trufflehog): Detects publicly exposed secrets in Git repositories.

 A comprehensive list of open-source and commercial code analysis tools is available on the OWASP foundation website[^SCAToolsOWASP].